sourcelight/springboot-kafka/README.md

 ### BASIC:

+* Start docker-compose from the folder src/main/java/dev/rbruno/spring/kafka/
+* For offset explorer 2.3.1 point zookeeper on port 22181

-But with the introduction of AdminClient in Kafka, we can now create topics programmatically.
+With the introduction of AdminClient in Kafka, we can now create topics programmatically.

-producer:
-producerFactory
+## Key Points:
+### Producer
+* KafkaProducerConfig:
+* producerFactory(with all specific parameters)
-Then we need a KafkaTemplate, which wraps a Producer instance and provides convenience methods for sending messages to Kafka topics.
+* KafkaTemplate(which simply wraps a producerFactory instance and provides convenience methods for sending messages to Kafka topics)

-Multi-Method Listeners
+Particular producers:
+* Json objects: Greeting => ProducerFactory<String, Greeting>
+  * StringSerializer and JsonSerializer(value)

+* Different Objects in the same topic => ProducerFactory<String, Object>
+  * multiTypeProducerFactory: configProps.put(JsonSerializer.TYPE_MAPPINGS

+### Consumer
+* we need to configure a ConsumerFactory and a KafkaListenerContainerFactory
+* now it's possible to use @KafkaListener once we've declared also: @EnableKafka in the configuration class
+* Note that "listenToPartitionAndOffset" listen from  the designed offset, but consumes always the current inserted offset even if "designed offset" > "actual offset"

+Test consumers:
+* listenWithHeaders
+* listenToPartition
+* listenToPartitionAndOffset
+* listenWithFilter
+* listenGroupFoo
+* listenGroupBar

+Particular consumers:

+greetingKafkaListenerContainerFactory
+* Json objects: Greeting => ConsumerFactory<String, Greeting>
+    * StringDeserializer and JsonDeserializer(value)

+In KafkaApplication class we have the MessageProducer and the MessageConsumer Multi-Method Listeners